 Whether you stay overnight at one of the nearby hotels above, or whether you arrive by train, tram, bus or taxi, you should ensure you arrive at Southern Cross station with enough time to spare to check in.
 For ‘The Overland’, Great Southern Rail ask that you arrive at least 30 minutes before departure time.

-‘The Overland’, in our experience always departs from platform 2.
-But, please check this on the many electronic displays around the station because it theoretically could depart from platform 3 if something unexpected occurs.
+‘The Overland’, in our experience normally departs from platform 2.
+But, please check one of the many electronic displays around the station because it theoretically could depart from platform 3 if needed.

 Platform 2 is the first platform that you will see if you enter the station from the Spencer Street side.
 Before you ask, yes, there is a platform 1 – but it is tucked away beneath the shopping centre a little further north, and platform 2 extends further south so it really is the main platform.